Free & Reduced Meals

 Free & Reduced Meals Application

 Parents may also pick up applications at the front office of Lackland Elementary or Virginia Allred Stacey Junior Senior High School.
 Applications will also be sent home with the students following the first day of class.

-All returning applicants for Free and Reduced priced meals must submit a new application for the 2018-2019 school year.
+All new and returning applicants for Free and Reduced priced meals must submit a new application for the 2019-2020 school year.
 Students who were on the free or reduced price meal program last year at Lackland ISD have a “prior year” status for the first 30 school days of the new school year.
-If we have not received a new application for these students by October 1, 2018, they will become “Paid” students on October 2, 2018.
+If we have not received a new application for these students by September 30, 2019, they will become “Paid” students on October 1, 2019.

 If your housing is part of the Military Housing Privatization Initiative, do not include your housing allowance (BHA) as income.
 All other allowances must be added in your gross income.

 A recent policy memorandum from USDA provides information on implementation of the exclusion of military combat pay from income eligibility determinations for free and reduced priced meals in the National School Lunch and School Breakfast Programs.
 As set forth in the statute, combat pay is defined as an additional payment made under Chapter 5 of Title 37 of the United States Code, which is received by a household member who is deployed to a designated combat zone.